 The multicultural Male Initiative (MMI) was established to improve access, retention and graduation rates of men of color (African American, Asian, Latino, Native American, Native Hawaiian, and Alaska Native) by providing academic support, professional development and mentoring.
 The program aims to support the college and career success of men of color by utilizing a holistic approach to promote brotherhood and community through cultural awareness and identity development.

 Nationally, the success rates for underrepresented students but in particular African American and Latino students, especially males, are more disparate compared to all other students who attend secondary and post-secondary institutions.
 Many Hispanic males are not going to college and if they do, they have a very high dropout rate (Hispanic Outlook Magazine, 2017).
 The MMI seeks to change the narrative by increasing the number of underrepresented males who enroll and graduate from post-secondary institutions.

-This inaugural summit serves as the launch of SUNY Cortland's Multicultural Male Initiative.
-The summit will provide dynamic workshops and sessions, a national keynote speaker, and promote completion and goal attainment for underrepresented male students of color and traditional students.
+The summit will provide dynamic workshops and sessions, speakers, and promote completion and goal attainment for underrepresented male students of color and traditional students.
 The summit is open to all members of the SUNY Cortland Community as well as colleges and universities within the NY Upstate Region.
-Held on campus in Sperry from 9 a.m.-3 p.m. on Saturday March 9, 2019.